top of page

 3. A Drop in Confidence or Motivation

 Have you noticed your child withdrawing, losing interest in learning, or comparing themselves negatively to others?
 The right school should nurture a student’s self-belief and spark curiosity.
+If these feelings arise, it may be time to take a closer look at their learning environment.

 4. Limited Opportunities for Holistic Growth

 Academics matter — but so do creativity, leadership, emotional well-being, and global citizenship.
 If your child’s school lacks programs for the arts, sports, or social impact, it may be time to explore more well-rounded options.
+Schools should provide a variety of opportunities for students to grow in numerous aspects.

 5. Poor Communication with the School

 Are your concerns being dismissed or ignored?
 A school-parent partnership is key to student success.
 If you feel unheard or out of the loop, your child may not be getting the support they need.
+Building a good relationship with teachers and staff is important for effective collaboration.

 6. Your Family’s Needs Have Changed